wp-pwa/worona-wp-plugin/readme.txt

 == Screenshots ==
 1. Worona WordPress Plugin.
 Just install, follow the 3 steps and you are ready.
 2. Worona Dashboard.
 3. Worona Dashboard.
 Configure and preview your app in real-time.
 4. Worona Dashboard.
 Configure and preview your app in real-time.
 5. Worona App.
 Best in class mobile app to display your content in iOS & Android.
 6. Worona App.
 Best in class mobile app to display your content in iOS & Android.
 7. Worona App.
 Best in class mobile app to display your content in iOS & Android.

 == Changelog ==
+= 1.0.1 =
+* Improved the "unsubscribe" from Support option

 = 1.0 =
 * Whole new platform for building mobile apps with WordPress.
 * Online dashboard to create, customize, and publish your mobile apps.